 Croatia stunned the home fans with three goals inside 50 minutes of the first leg.

 21/11/07: England 2-3 Croatia, UEFA EURO 2008 qualifying

-Nearly 90,000 at Wembley were similarly silenced as Mladen Petrić booked a finals place and eliminated the hosts.
+Nearly 90,000 at Wembley were similarly silenced as Mladen Petrić scored the winner for already-qualified Croatia and eliminated the hosts.

 16/06/96: Croatia 3-0 Denmark, UEFA EURO 1996 group stage